Click on the panels below to view answers to some of the most frequently asked questions:

 UTRF typically budgets $5,000 for a provisional patent application, an additional $10,000 to file a utility application, and another $10,000 in costs to prosecute the application.
 These are only the U.S. costs; international costs are another $25,000 to $100,000+, so UTRF rarely approves international filing unless a partner is carrying the costs.

 Yes, but only through our annual Maturation Grant competition.
-This competition is held in the fall of each year and awards a number of $15,000 grants.
+This competition is held in the fall of each year and awards a number of grants (up to $15,000).
 Sometimes UTRF learns of other grant programs for which UT researchers are eligible to apply.
 When such opportunities arise, we will solicit proposals from the campus.